As an Amazon Associate, I earn a commission on qualifying products at no additional cost to you.

 Depending on which weighted blanket you choose, they can also offer different types of benefits.
 For instance, this particular blanket is 100% cotton (400 thread count) and boasts temperature control that will keep you cool when you’re too warm and warm when you’re too cool.

 Light, or lack thereof, is an important factor in telling your body that it’s time to go to sleep.
 Even if your eyes are closed, if there’s some type of light in the background, your brain won’t fully understand what it’s supposed to be doing.
-Shut off all of the lights in and around your room and invest in some blackout curtains if the sun shining through your windows is a problem.
+Additionally, unless it’s white noise or you like to sleep with the television on, if you can’t control the noise in your home, try sleeping with earplugs to avoid noise distractions.
+Shut off all of the lights in and around your room and invest in some sound and light-blocking curtains to help with both issues!

 Use Lavender Scents to Induce Sleepiness